ISISComputingGroup/ibex_developers_manual/doc/processes/git_and_github/Git-workflow.md

 ## Steps for Developing Code with existing Git Repos

-If you are not sure what a git command does, you can take a look at https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Git-Commands
+If you are not sure what a git command does, you can take a look at [git commands](Git-Commands)

 Development work
 ----------------------------------------------------------------------------------